hamishwillee/content/files/en-us/web/api/sanitizer/removeattribute/index.md

 ### How to disallow specific attributes

-This example shows how `allowAttribute()` is used to specify that an attribute is allowed on elements.
+This example shows how `removeAttribute()` is used to specify that an attribute is should be removed from elements.

 ```html hidden
 <pre id="log"></pre>